 The Division reserves the right to deny participation and or request a change in a management company to a project if that company is currently under review for compliance related and/or is debarred by the Administrator.
 The terms of this subsection are the minimum requirements for any project awarded Tax Credits.
 Required documentation must be prepared by an engineer or architect licensed to do business in Nevada.

-M. Threshold #13 – Agreement to Participate in the Division Data Surveys and Reports
+13.13 Agreement to Participate in the Division Data Surveys and Reports

 Any Applicant/Co-Applicant that receives 4% or 9% LIHTC financing, regardless of amount, must participate in all data and other surveys sponsored by the Division, including, but not limited to, the Apartment Facts Survey produced by the Division for the life of the affordability period and the Affordable Housing Data Base data collecting requirements.